rayandas/dgplug_log/README.md

-Logs of DGPLUG summer training 2020
+Reading links from the logs of DGPLUG summer training 2020
 -----